Researcher: Professor Chris Lord

 The team is trying to characterise the genetic weaknesses specific to different types of breast cancer so that new drugs can be developed that are specifically tailored to attack these weaknesses.

 Patients taking PARP inhibitors through clinical trials sometimes develop resistance to the drug over time.
-Dr Lord and his team are taking PARP inhibitors back to the lab to understand how breast cancers become resistant to them so that the use of the drug can be optimised.
+Professor Lord and his team are taking PARP inhibitors back to the lab to understand how breast cancers become resistant to them so that the use of the drug can be optimised.

 What difference will this project make?

 Targeted treatments have the benefit of being highly selective for cancer cells, ultimately reducing their side effects and increasing the effectiveness of treatment.
-Dr Chris Lord’s research will identify new ways to specifically target breast cancer cells, which will lead to the development of new and effective treatments for breast cancer.
+Professor Chris Lord’s research will identify new ways to specifically target breast cancer cells, which will lead to the development of new and effective treatments for breast cancer.

 Make a donation to support our research